fabiobatoni/Coffe-Delivery/README.md

 --version`.
 According to "Minimum Runtime Requirements", **TypeScript** requires `node` version 18.17.1 or later.

-To start the Reav front page, follow these steps:
+To start the Coffe-Delivery, follow these steps:

 1. **Run the Application**